realkotob/Unary_Common/README.md

-# Common Framework
+# Unary.Common
 ![Common architecture](/Info/Architecture.png)
 ## Multiplayer oriented modding framework with Steam Workshop integration built on top of Godot engine

-Common Framework provides you with a toolset to make plug-n-play architecture for your Core game, as well as for all the Mods, which allows you to have interchangable mods in-between sessions/servers/lobbies with automatic Steam workshop / Mods folder synchronization.
+Unary.Common provides you with a toolset to make plug-n-play architecture for your Core game, as well as for all the Mods, which allows you to have interchangable mods in-between sessions/servers/lobbies with automatic Steam workshop / Mods folder synchronization.
 Is uses the same ClassDB-like architecture from Godot, and provides an easy way to separate codebase into